Taking The Right Actions When Modification Of Family Law Orders Is Needed

 Custody modifications may also be granted by the court, but only if the modification is in the best interest of the child and circumstances have materially and substantially changed.
 However, special rules have been enacted for military families.
 Military families may receive temporary orders if the custodial parent is going to be deployed.

 Receiving a modification of a final divorce decree can be much more difficult.
 There are very strict rules regarding what can be modified and when.
 Whether anything can be done will depend on the facts and circumstances of your case.
 Time is a critical factor, so be sure to contact our experienced family law lawyer as soon as possible to discuss your options.

-Hiring an experienced lawyer is the safest way to protect your assets, your interests and your child's interests.
-Our experienced family law lawyers can answer your questions during a consultation.
-Call 512-212-4916 to schedule an appointment.
+Hiring an experienced lawyer is the safest way to protect your assets, your interests and your child’s interests.
+Our family law attorneys at M. J. Hill & Associates, PLLC, can answer your questions during a consultation.
+Call +1-512-212-4916 to schedule an appointment.